 I have no doubt that these would be a great all year tyre for sports bike riders looking for something that can handle any weather.
 The Pilot Road 5 would also make an excellent track day tyre for cooler temperatures, for those wanting to sneak in an autumn or winter track day.

-Michelin Road 5 review is great
+Michelin Road 5 review: Overall they are great

 Road 5 life is good, after 4000 miles the treadwear is as I was expecting, there is still plenty of life left, even though the GSXF isn’t a large tyre chewer.
 I’m hoping for at least another 4000 before replacement.
 The rear end feels incredibly planted wet or dry, with no issues, much the same with the Power RS tyre I ran last year.
 The profile of the tyre hasn’t flattened out, even with heavy motorway and dual carriageway use.